Advice for new university students

 Listen to yourself

-You may feel like you have to go to every event in Welcome Week and end up feeling exhausted and washed out.
-I really threw myself into University life when I started at Bristol (mainly because I thought it was expected of me!) but after the first 2 weeks I took a step back and started to crash.
+You may feel like you have to go to everything during Welcome and end up feeling exhausted and washed out.
 Remember you’re allowed to have a night off and just want to chill with a film and some nice food.
 It may even be the perfect opportunity to get to know your flatmates.
 You’ll know more than anyone whether you’re in the mood for a party or a nap!

 Click here if you want to find out more about health and wellbeing support the University of Bristol can offer you.